CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-windows.md

 ```
 ### Installation location

-By default, Tonatiuh++ is installed into a folder named *"tonatiuhpp"* n the main directory of the user performing the installation.
+By default, Tonatiuh++ is installed into a folder named *"tonatiuhpp"* in the home directory of the user performing the installation (for example, `C:\Users\<username>\tonatiuhpp`).
 After installation, the executable, libraries, and resources are placed under this installation prefix.

 If you want to install Tonatiuh++ in a specific location, specify the installation prefix at configuration time using CMAKE_INSTALL_PREFIX.
 For example: